Accessible-Technology-in-Sign/PopSign/README.md

 ## Requirements

-This game can be built and run on Android devices using [Unity 2019.4.12](https://unity3d.com/get-unity/download/archive) with [Gradle v5.1.1](https://gradle.org/releases/).
+This game can be built and run on Android/iOS devices using the latest version of [Unity 2021 LTS](https://unity3d.com/get-unity/download/archive).
 Newer versions of Unity may not be compatible with PopSign.

 ## Source Code File Structure